The importance of keyphrase density

 Also, using synonyms is great way to avoid repetitiveness.
 Synonyms do not count towards your keyphrase density score, as that exclusively looks at the use of your actual focus keyphrase.
 If you’ve used synonyms and are worried it might be too much, here’s a tip!
 Have a look at the keyphrase distribution check in Yoast SEO.
 That highlights your focus keywords and its synonyms throughout the text, if you’ve entered synonyms that is.
 By looking at the highlighted phrases you can determine for yourself whether your keyphrase (in any form) is mentioned enough throughout the whole text.
 A good check to see whether you stay on topic until the end!

-Why do I score red or orange on the keyphrase density check?
+Why do I score red on the keyphrase density check?

 Keyphrase density in Yoast SEO Premium

-If you’ve upgraded to Yoast SEO Premium, the upper boundary of the optimal keyphrase density is higher.
+If you write your content in English, German or Dutch, and you’ve upgraded to Yoast SEO Premium, the upper boundary of the optimal keyphrase density is higher.
 That’s because our premium plugin recognizes different word forms.
 So if your focus keyphrase is “Indian curry without coriander”, the premium plugin will also recognize “Indian curries without coriander”.
 The heightened recognition could easily increase the number of times your focus keyphrase is detected in your text.
-That’s why for premium users, the upper boundary is 3% instead of 2.5%.
+That’s why for premium users, the upper boundary is 3.5% instead of 3%.

 In Yoast SEO Premium, you can also enter related keyphrases.
 Those are words and phrases that are connected to your focus keyphrase, but not synonyms.
 These related keyphrases each have a keyphrase density check of their own.
 So if the density of your focus keyphrase is too high, have a look at any related keyphrases and see if you can use them better.

 I don’t get feedback on my keyphrase density.
 Why is that?